About this course

 The latest release of the qualification can be found at https://training.gov.au/Training/Details/CHC52015

-Must have completed at least the equivalent of Year 12.
+- International students must have completed at least the equivalent of Year 12

 - the student was educated for 5 years in an English speaking country.